 To turn your smartphone camera into a webcam, you need to download Droidcam App on your Android smartphone.
 And, Droidcam client on your PC.
 Yes, there are many Apps available to do the same.
 But, I find the Droidcam most useful and handy.

-It offers two options to connect your smartphone to PC and use it as a webcam.
+It offers two options to connect your smartphone to a PC and use it as a webcam.
 You can either connect it wirelessly.
-But for that, both smartphone and PC needs to stay connected on the same Wi-Fi network.
+But for that, both smartphones and PC need to stay connected on the same Wi-Fi network.
 Or, you can connect the smartphone via USB.
 But to use the USB method, you have to enable USB Debugging first.
 That’s also an easy process, no need to worry.

-Step 2: Once Droidcam gets installed in both Windows and Android.
-Then, run Droidcam Windows client as an administrator.
+4. Once Droidcam gets installed in both Windows and Android.
+Then, run the Droidcam Windows client as an administrator.
 Click on the WiFi icon and you will see a field to enter device IP.

-Open App on your Android smartphone and you will see all relevant details.
+5. Open the App on your Android smartphone and you will see all the relevant details.
 Well, you just need WiFi IP.
 And, make sure both PC and Android are on the same WiFi.

-Step 3: Enter WiFi IP in Droidcam Windows client.
+6. Enter WiFi IP in the Droidcam Windows client.
 And, check both options Audio and Video.

-Before you click on start.
-In Droidcam Android App, from upper right-corner do tap on vertical three dots icon > Settings.
-Tap on camera, select “Front”.
+7. Before you click on start.
+In Droidcam Android App, from the upper right corner do tap on the vertical three dots icon > Settings.
+Tap on the camera, and select “Front”.
 Although, if you want to use the back camera, then don’t make changes.

-Apart from camera selection, from Droidcam App settings.
-You can also change the FPS of video to save battery.
+8. Apart from camera selection, from Droidcam App settings.
+You can also change the FPS of the video to save battery.

-Step 4: Click on start in Droidcam Windows client.
+9. Click on start in the Droidcam Windows client.
 It will establish a link, and you will see a preview of the video on your PC.

-You might also find out brightness, zoom and rotate option in Droidcam client.
-But, these features are locked, available in the paid version.
+11. You might also find out the brightness, zoom, and rotate options in the Droidcam client.
+But, these features are locked, and available in the paid version.

 Ok, If you’re not using a Wireless Adaptor on your Windows PC.
 And, using a LAN connection.
 Or, maybe you’re facing the webcam lag issue.
 Then, this method will be really helpful for you.